Tuesday 13 February 1940

 The German freighter Wolfsburg also is scuttled by its crew off the coast of Brazil.

-British freighter British Triumph is sunk by mine.
+British freighter British Triumph is sunk by a mine.

 US freighter Exford is released from detention at Gibraltar.